Policies & FAQ

 Is there a deposit to apply for housing?

 There is a $235 nonrefundable housing application fee.
 This is not a deposit and does not apply to any housing costs.
+This must be paid up front.
+Financial aid will not cover the application fee.

 Can I get my money back if I change my mind about living on campus?